infinigence/FlashOverlap/README.md

 ```

 ### Tune
 Tune the wave group size.
-Note multiple GPUs are needed in this program and the enviroment variable `CUDA_VISIBLE_DEVICES` must be set, as we use the `spawn` method (torch.multiprocessing.spawn) and the rank and world size are explicitly determined.
+Note multiple GPUs are needed in this program and the environment variable `CUDA_VISIBLE_DEVICES` must be set, as we use the `spawn` method (torch.multiprocessing.spawn) and the rank and world size are explicitly determined.

 1. The repo provides both the exhaustive and predictive search methods, and the latter is recommended when `MxN>4096x4096`.
 If the predictive method is chosen, please generate the bandwidth curve first.
 Given GPU and communication primitive, the bandwidth curve needs only one generation.
 ```shell